woobinda/Weather/README.md

-# Weather
+# Weather (web API interaction).
-Application interact with weather API (http://openweathermap.org), parse a receiving data and build a graph with JavaScript library - Highcharts.
+Application interact with weather API (provider url - http://openweathermap.org) on Flask framework and Bootstrap.

+Servise parse a receiving data and build a charts with JavaScript 'Highcharts' library.

+The diagram displays a weather in city for requested days and builds a graphs of temperature for morning, day and night periods.